 The NHS is open

-You can get free condoms, contraception and confidential help from your local sexual health clinic and doctor.
+You can get free condoms, contraception and confidential help from your local sexual health clinic and doctor, even if you live in a Level 4 area.
 Your appointment may be over the phone or by video.

 If you think you might be pregnant, time really matters.
 Please get in touch to discuss your options and book into the right service for you.